 Battery charging:

-By 220 V sockets located in the cabins, salon, and kitchen.
+Via 220 V sockets in cabins, salon, and galley.

 Navigation lights: